Homebrew makes it very difficult to install older versions of a formula.

 to update the tap.

 Then, we need to make our local tap.
-We only need to do this once ever:
+Again, we only need to do this once ever:

 brew tap-new homebrew/local